 Alvin’s main goal is to change businesses, lives, and the world around him for the better.
 Currently, he does that at Fiserv, a leading tech provider of services like payments processing, customer and channel management, and business processes optimization.

 His experience covers creating enterprise products from inception to market, which means engaging in every phase of the product life cycle.
 Before joining Fiserv, Alvin spent 15 years at IBM, where his work ranged from AIOps to open banking to developer experiences, which makes him a fintech technology expert.

 What technologies or solutions are really trending in fintech?
-Can we expect exponential growth in any of the fintech areas (like regtech or insurtech)?
+Can we expect exponential growth in any fintech areas (like regtech or insurtech)?
 What role will regulators play in the expansion of financial startups?
-In the Disruption Insights series, we gather insights and opinions from industry experts to answer the most pressing questions and foresee what the future fintech landscape will look like.
+In the Disruption Insights series, we gather insights and opinions from industry experts to answer the most pressing questions and foresee the future fintech landscape.

 💡 Trends in Fintech